Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • toxoplasmosis - pregnancy fails in the later stages;

-• hormonal disruptions- the body of the expectant mother does not produce the hormones necessary for the development of the offspring (or their level does not meet the standards).
+• hormonal imbalances- the body of the expectant mother does not produce the hormones necessary for the development of the offspring (or their level does not meet the norms).

-The chances of survival of offspring depend on the timing of whelping.
-The woman in labor is urgently cesarean, resuscitation is carried out to open the lungs of the puppies.
-But as practice shows, premature litter still in most cases dies in the first five days.
+The chances of offspring survival depend on the timing of pregnancy.
+The woman in labor is urgently cesareaned, and resuscitation measures are carried out to open the lungs of the puppies.
+But as practice shows, premature litters still die in the first five days in most cases.

-Various "buts" in the process of childbirth can occur in a watchdog, and in a breeding champion, and in a mongrel.
-But there are breeds that are considered the most difficult in terms of reproducing offspring.
+Various “buts” during the birth process can arise in a guard dog, a breeding champion, or a mongrel.
+But there are breeds that are considered the most difficult in terms of reproduction.

-The verdict of the veterinarians - only caesarean.
-The thing is that vigorous labor activity causes oxygen starvation due to the small volume of the lungs.
-During attempts, the heart begins to work with a double load, and the lungs do not cope with their function.
+The veterinarians' verdict is only a cesarean section.
+The thing is that vigorous labor causes oxygen starvation due to the small volume of the lungs.
+During efforts, the heart begins to work with double load, and the lungs cannot cope with their function.
 That is, the female has to choose one of two things - either give birth or breathe.

-Similar problems are characteristic of Pekingese, pugs, Japanese chins.
+Similar problems are typical for Pekingese, Pugs, and Japanese Chins.

 All Molossian giants are at risk.
-Protracted childbirth is their characteristic feature.
-The reason is in the parameters: too large internal organs, which at the same time have a normal (average) physiological reserve.
-The "abnormality" of the birth process is determined by:
+Prolonged labor is their characteristic feature.
+The reason is in the parameters: the internal organs are too large, which at the same time have the usual (average) physiological reserve.
+“Abnormality” of the birth process is caused by:

-• myometrium - in Molossians, the muscular layer of the uterus is much weaker than in miniature and medium breeds;
+• myometrium - in Molossians the muscular layer of the uterus is much weaker than in miniature and medium-sized breeds;

-• multiple pregnancy - giants traditionally bear 10-15 puppies.
+• multiple births - giants traditionally bear 10-15 puppies.

-Often, after the birth of three to six puppies, the dog develops uterine atony (complete loss of tone).
-As a result, the pregnancy ends with a caesarean section.
-Another complication is postpartum atony (incomplete recovery of the uterus), fraught with endometritis - inflammation of the inner mucous layer of the organ.
+Often, after the birth of three to six puppies, the dog experiences uterine atony (complete loss of tone).
+As a result, pregnancy ends with a caesarean section.
+Another complication is postpartum atony (incomplete restoration of the uterus), which is fraught with endometritis - inflammation of the internal mucous layer of the organ.

 Russian Toy, Yorkie